HamzaMouj/TestTimeTable/README.md

 - Node.js and npm installed.
 (I am using 16.13.0)
 - Docker and Docker Compose installed.
-- MoongoDBCompass should be installed too.
+- MongoDBCompass should be installed too.

 ## Setup